- Stroller Weight: 37.5 lbs

 You can also purchase a bassinet accessory (sold separately), which clicks into the stroller (see picture below).
 The bassinet’s canopy can be removed for increased airflow, and it also includes a boot cover and a machine-washable mattress cover.

 Note, however, that the Options Elite doesn’t accept a traditional type of glider board for a third, older child to ride.
 Rather, you can purchase the Options Elite Sit & Boogie Jumpseat and Platform, which replaces the second seat, and allows an older toddler to either sit facing you, or stand on the ride-on board.
-The Sit & Boogie is suitable for kiddos from 2.5 years of age to 48 lbs, and works with the Options Elite or Options Tandem Stroller.
+The Sit & Boogie is suitable for kiddos from 2.5 years of age to 48 lbs.

 Each seat can easily be moved around to face a variety of positions: both can rear or forward face; they can face each other; or both face away.
 What’s cool is that you can opt to use one seat with a car seat or one seat (for when you have just one child) with nothing in the back to leave ample room for shopping excursions (shown below), something you cannot do with a side-by-side double stroller without looking quite silly.

 Turning the seats around is incredibly easy, just as easy as with the City Select.
 You just press the buttons on either side of the seat and pull the seat out, turn it around, and then snap it back in.
 Super simple and quick.
 (This is called Lift-Assist Seat Dismount, a feature added to the Options Elite in 2016).